In U.S. Ethics Chief, An Unlikely Gadfly To Trump

 Presidents are subject to several ethics rules, including bribery and insider trading laws and restrictions on gifts (emoluments) from foreign officials.

-But as Trump and his team often point out, legally, presidents are exempt from conflict-of-interest rules that apply to their cabinet members.
+But as Trump and his team often point out, legally, presidents are exempt from conflict-of-interest rules that apply to their Cabinet members.

 "The president, by law, doesn't have conflicts.
 I mean, it's somewhat of a silly discussion," spokesman Sean Spicer told reporters last week, adding that Trump's actions were already "above and beyond" the legal requirements.